phkim14/288clouds/_posts/2020-03-10-setting-up-static-website-github-pages-jekyll.md

 I used [Bill Raymond's YouTube videos][billraymond-link] on how to set up GitHub Pages as a reference to customize my website.
 I will make additional blog posts with details on how you can customize your GitHub Pages + Jekyll website.

+Visit [my GitHub repository][mygithubrepo-link] of this website to view my files.

 <h4><u>Configure a Custom Domain</u></h4>
 I bought my domain through Google Domains then created custom DNS records in Google Domains.